GoogleCloudPlatform/professional-services/tools/gsuite-grant-analyzer/README.md

 say an AppMaker app, has been copied between different users (a new instance is created for each user).

-It is reccommended to use it only as a human readable information, but queries should be performed using the clientId.
+It is recommended to use it only as a human readable information, but queries should be performed using the clientId.

 The example above would then create the following rows (displayText is omitted